 HIV Clinical Trials

 Northside Clinic participates in many clinical trials related to the treatment and management of HIV.
 If you are interested in participating please ask to speak to our Clinical Trials Nurses or discuss the matter with your treating doctor.

 Reminders and Recalls

 Northside Clinic maintains a confidential database for reminding and recalling patients for follow up treatments, immunisations, pap smears, and other preventable health care issues.
 Patients who do not wish to be included on the database should advise their doctor.
 Whilst we make every effort to send reminder letters, it is still the responsibility of the patient to return for further visits if your doctor has indicated that this is necessary.

 Registered patients of the clinic will receive SMS reminders of their appointments.
-This is sent out the afternoon before the appointment.
+This is sent out the morning before the appointment.
 Please respond to the message to indicate your confirmation of attendance.
 Unconfirmed appointments may be cancelled.
 If you do not wish to receive reminder SMS messages for appointments, please advise the reception staff.

 Doctors can be contacted during business hours by calling reception.
 If the doctor is in a consultation at the time, the receptionist will take a message on your behalf and the doctor will contact you as soon as possible.
 If your call is of an urgent nature, please let the receptionist know so they can mark your message as urgent.

 Access to After Hours Health Care